-On the last leg of our trip to Kanto, we were lodged at the Toyoko Inn at Takasaki.
+On the last leg of our trip to Kanto, I and my wife, Ranita, were lodged at the Toyoko Inn at Takasaki.
 Over the last couple of days, Takasaki proved to be a great base for visiting places we had on our bucket list, around Tokyo in the Kanto region.

 The town is itself famous for the tradition of the Daruma dolls used as a talisman for good luck.
 The Daruma doll is a hollow, rounded traditional Japanese doll with large eyes, modeled after Bodhidharma, the founder of the Zen sect of Buddhism.
 These dolls are typically red in color but can also come in different colors.

-We were leaving for Nagano today and Mani couldn’t stand to leave without a Daruma of her own, so we set off for Shorinzan Daruma Temple (少林山達磨寺), the birthplace of these Daruma dolls in the Takasaki countryside.
+We were leaving for Nagano today and Ranita couldn’t stand to leave without a Daruma of her own, so we set off for Syorinzan Daruma Temple (少林山達磨寺), the birthplace of these Daruma dolls in the Takasaki countryside.

-One can either take the bus or the train to Shorinzan Daruma Temple.
+One can either take the bus or the train to Syorinzan Daruma Temple.
 We had our rail passes with us, so we used the train.
-If one is planning to use the bus, they should note that the buses are at long intervals so covering multiple places in a day might not be possible.
+If one is planning to use the bus, they should note that the buses are at long intervals.

 From the Takasaki Station, we took the local to Gumma-Yawata Station along the Shin-Etsu Line.
 It’s just a couple of stops away and hardly takes about 10 minutes.
 From the station, though it’s a 1.5 km walk to the temple.
 It was a lovely sunny day, so we didn’t mind.